 Global models use a grid to divide the earth into small square areas, each with different climatic features – models then make predictions for each of these squares.
 Global climate models use about a 150km square size – this is also the resolution of the New Zealand Earth System Model.

-These squares are too big to make detailed predictions for different parts of New Zealand, so NIWA’s High Performance Computing Facility, or supercomputer, is used to ‘downscale’ global models to a finer grid size of 12km.
+These squares are too big to make detailed predictions for different parts of New Zealand, so NIWA’s climate modellers use the High Performance Computing Facility, or supercomputer, to ‘downscale’ global models to a finer grid size of 12km.
 This process means we can make more detailed predictions for specific parts of the country - like estimating rainfall in Dunedin in the 2080s.

 When scientists make projections, four different scenarios are usually modelled.
 These scenarios are based on ‘Representative Concentration Pathways,’ or RCPs from the Intergovernmental Panel on Climate Change (IPCC).